kuri54/GynAIe/README.md

 ## 🤩 Updates
+- **`2024/08/28`**: Released [part of the Usage](#generating-tile-images) documentation.
+This includes instructions on generating tile images from WSI using specified parameters.
+More detailed usage instructions will be provided in future updates.
 - **`2024/08/25`**: Added paper highlights and images!
 - **`2024/08/24`**: The logo has been uploaded!
 - **`2024/08/22`**: Our paper entitled "Enhancing cervical cancer cytology screening via artificial intelligence innovation" has been published in *Scientific Reports*.
 You can access the paper [here](https://doi.org/10.1038/s41598-024-70670-6)!